SalomePlatform/adao/doc/en/theory.rst

 .. math:: J(\mathbf{x})=\frac{1}{2}(\mathbf{x}-\mathbf{x}^b)^T.\mathbf{B}^{-1}.(\mathbf{x}-\mathbf{x}^b)+\frac{1}{2}(\mathbf{y}^o-\mathbf{H}.\mathbf{x})^T.\mathbf{R}^{-1}.(\mathbf{y}^o-\mathbf{H}.\mathbf{x})

 which is named the "*3D-Var*" objective function.
-It can be seen as a *least squares minimization* extented form, obtained by adding a regularizing term using :math:`\mathbf{x}-\mathbf{x}^b`, and by weighting the differences using :math:`\mathbf{B}` and :math:`\mathbf{R}` the two covariance matrices.
+It can be seen as a *least squares minimization* extended form, obtained by adding a regularizing term using :math:`\mathbf{x}-\mathbf{x}^b`, and by weighting the differences using :math:`\mathbf{B}` and :math:`\mathbf{R}` the two covariance matrices.
 The minimization of the :math:`J` function leads to the *best* :math:`\mathbf{x}`